 Surgery to the head, neck, esophagus, stomach, or intestines may affect nutrition.

-More than half of cancer patients are treated with surgery.
+Most cancer patients are treated with surgery.
 Surgery that removes all or part of certain organs can affect a patient's ability to eat and digest food.
 The following are nutrition problems caused by specific types of surgery:

 All of these can affect the patient's ability to eat normally.
 Emotional stress about the surgery itself also may affect appetite.